taskett/taskett/_posts/2019-08-28-time-anxiety.md

 I lost my peace of mind, the person I loved, the ability to create from the heart, being in the moment, experiencing wonder.
 Time anxiety brought me all those things, then just as quickly took them all away.

-**Now, as he warned me, I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.** There is nothing left to consume but a speck of stardust, somewhere just outside my reach; close enough to grasp for but far enough away that I will never, ever be able to touch it.
+**Now, as he warned me, I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.** There is nothing left to consume but a speck of stardust, somewhere just outside my reach; close enough to grasp at, but far enough away that I will never, ever be able to touch it.

 #### But I still stretch out my arm as far as I can.
 Maybe, _just maybe…_